The Dose Makes the Poison

-The Dose That Makes the Poison: A Plain Language Guide to Toxicology is a book originally written by M. Alice Ottoboni and published in 1984 by Vincente Books to help laypeople understand what she considered to be an unfounded fear of synthetic chemicals.
+The Dose Makes the Poison: A Plain Language Guide to Toxicology is a book originally written by M. Alice Ottoboni and published in 1984 by Vincente Books to help laypeople understand what she considered to be an unfounded fear of synthetic chemicals.
 A second edition was published in 1991 and a third, revised by Patricia Frank, was released in 2011.

 About the author

 M. Alice Ottoboni is a toxicologist who served over twenty years in the California Department of Health Services.
 Along with lecturing and consulting on toxicology and the environmental factors concerning public health, Ottoboni was also a scientific adviser to the American Council on Science and Health in New York.

 Patricia Frank, president of a toxicology consultancy, revised the book for its third edition.
 She works with companies to develop and register pharmaceutical agents for use with humans and animals.
 Frank is a member and former president of the American College of Toxicology and Roundtable of Toxicology Consultants.

 "All chemicals follow the same rules: the laws of nature.
 By knowing these rules, I have a perspective that protects me from needless worry and unreasoning fear.
 My hope is that this book will give you the same perspective."